-We have established two committees under the board of directors: the audit committee and the compensation committee.
+We have established three committees under the board of directors: the audit committee, the compensation committee and the strategy committee.
 We have adopted a charter for each of these committees.
 Each committee's members and functions are as follows.

 Audit committee.
 Our audit committee consists of Messrs.
-Kalifa, Rhodes and Shemetov.
+Kalifa, Rhodes and Birch.
 Mr. Rhodes is the chairman of the audit committee and our board of directors has determined that Mr. Rhodes qualifies as an "audit committee financial expert," as defined under Nasdaq Listing Rules and the rules and regulations of the Exchange Act.
 Messrs.
-Kalifa, Rhodes and Shemetov are each an independent director in accordance with the Nasdaq Listing Rules.
+Kalifa, Rhodes and Birch are each an independent director in accordance with the Nasdaq Listing Rules.